 The older I get, the more I see how skincare and beauty products can be a true gamechanger.
 With the right products, my skin is happier, I feel better, look better, my hair is more manageable, and I can even get away with less or no makeup.
-These are my tried and true, my beauty ride or die products for hair, skin, and body.
-These products I buy over and over and they never disappoint:
+This has been a year that has really tested my beauty and body care products and has made me even more picky about what I use and re-purchase.

 This body wash is for dry and sensitive skin, so sensitive it can be used on babies.
 However, our whole family uses it.
 While it's called an oil, it lathers up like a traditional shower gel, doesn’t have a strong scent, a little goes a long way, and I get the big bottles with a pump so it’s good for portion control with family members who are prone to dumping a whole bottle on their bath poof.
 I didn’t take this on my recent two-week trip, relying on hotel shower gels and a couple of travel-sized bottles I brought with me.
 My skin was much drier and it made me realize what a difference Atoderm makes!

 Many times I have written about my love for this mascara from this cruelty-free clean beauty brand.
 It is a tubing mascara so instead of painting your lashes (which can smudge), it coats your lashes with tubes that stay in place through sweat and rubbing and even some tears but remove easily with warm water at the end of the day.
 Liquid Lash Extensions also has fibers that make lashes look thicker and longer.
 Mascara is my #1 favorite makeup product, and I consider Liquid Lash Extensions to be my Holy Grail mascara.

 I'd love to hear from you in the comments what you find to be your ride or die beauty and body care products.
 I must admit, some of these products are now my favorites but I only heard of them from you.
 Your recommendations may educate me as well as others on our next must-have ride or die beauty product!